TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR100 intersects AR365 twice in Pulaski County; both junctions are signed "AR 100 East" and the gap is longer than either segment of AR100

+AR285 intersects both US65 and AR124 twice, via three separate segments, so these are being treated separately since it is not clear that AR285 is concurrent with either of them

 To be determined:

 AR43 in OK (westward bend along OK20): AR43 is concurrent with OK20 along state line, but bends west for some distance to be totally within OK, so should have points where it crosses state line; no corresponding state-line points exist in OK20 file